How to Make Your Own MRE Meals With Local Grocery Store Items

 1. Food Ideas

-At the linked site to the right, many options are offered for choosing what goes in your civilian MRE.
+At the linked site above, many options are offered for choosing what goes in your civilian MRE.
 You can see there what kind of selections they have for food ideas.

 Scroll all the way down to the bottom of that page and you'll see the various MRE heaters available.

 The following linked site has all sorts of emergency items, not just food.
 To locate, click the tab "MRE meals".
 This site has several demonstration videos so you can see how the traditional MRE works.

 - The Ready Store - Emergency Preparedness, Food Storage, MRE's, and Freeze Dried Food!

 Buy discount MRE's, food storage, freeze dried food, 72 hour kits, and other survival and emgergency supplies.
 Great selection of Mountain House Food #10 cans.

 Vacuum sealer used in the video